jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.write_string('A1', '01209', str_format)

 This behaviour, while slightly tedious, is unfortunately consistent with the way Excel handles string data that looks like numbers.
+See :ref:`tutorial3`.

 worksheet.write_number()